'Nobody wants to say anything,' family of Pueblo homicide victim pleading for answers

 Now, all Lucero's family is left with are pictures and memories.

 "He always had something funny to say.
-He always had a way to bring us to laugh.
-Or even in his darkest times, he was worried about me, you know?" said Bell.
+He always had a way to bring us to laughter.
+Even in his darkest times, he was worried about me, you know?" said Bell.

-"I seen some, really dark times with him, and I seen some really, really good times with Santana.
-And he was just always that person that was there to lift me up when the world put me down, you know?" said Michael Nieto, Lucero's cousin.
+"I've seen some really dark times with him, and I've seen some really, really good times with Santana.
+He was just always that person that was there to lift me up when the world put me down, you know?" said Michael Nieto, Lucero's cousin.

 Lucero's family says they are now pleading with the public for help in finding the person or people responsible for the death of their loved one.